tektutor/jenkins-sep-2021/Day2/README.md

 cd Day2/Hello
 mvn compile
 ```
+Maven compiles includes the below Maven phases
+1. mvn compile --> this compiles all the sources kept at src/main/java and its sub-folders

 ### Compiling Hello Java application and running unit test cases as part of the build
 ```